 Since 1986 the engineers and technicians of RAFFLENBEUL develop cheap and sustainable solutions for waste air purification, odour abatement and energy efficiency improvement of production processes.

-With several joint research projects with German universities it was possible to extent RAFFLENBEUL´s lead in purification technologies that outrun the state of the art – e. g. non-thermal plasma treatment and molecular sieve duplex processes.
+With several joint research projects with German universities, it was possible to extend RAFFLENBEUL´s lead in purification technologies that outrun the state of the art – e. g. non-thermal plasma treatment and molecular sieve duplex processes.

 Non-Thermal Plasma Plants

 After 15 years of research and continuous improvement, the plasma systems of RAFFLENBEUL are applied especially for odour abatement for instance in the food industry and in the factories of flavour fabricators.
 The plasma units eliminate the smell of cat food production as well as Chanel No. 5 but non-thermal plasma also can be used for dispelling pollutants like formaldehyde and hydrogen sulphide.

 The NTP technology of RAFFLENBEUL is well-proven in practice for more than ten years meanwhile.
 The plants run for instance in the Netherlands and in Switzerland for Givaudan, in Germany for Giesecke & Devrient and even in Brazil for ZF Sachs – not only for the utmost contentment of the clients but also of their neighbours who are rid of the smell.